mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

 Fetches resources from a given file or URL.
 It acts as the default version of [function fetcher](../functions/Fetcher.md.html).
 It returns two output columns:

-* content is a binary BLOB field containing the (binary) content that was loaded from the URL.
+* `content`, a binary BLOB field containing the (binary) content that was loaded from the URL.
 If there was an error, it will be null.
-* error is a string containing the error message.
+* `error`, a string containing the error message.
 If the fetch succeeded, it will be null.

 **Example**